 The U.S. government provides many allowances to ease the financial difficulties associated with frequent moves around the world.
 A sample of these allowances follows.

-Advances of Pay are granted to Foreign Service Specialists transferring from one post to another.
-Under this program, specialists may receive up to three months of pay in advance to meet the financial burdens associated with transferring from one post to another.
+Advances of Pay are granted to Foreign Service Officers transferring from one post to another.
+Under this program, officers may receive up to three months of pay in advance to meet the financial burdens associated with transferring from one post to another.
 Advances of pay are interest-free, and are repaid through payroll deductions over a period of several months.

-Post Allowances are paid to Foreign Service Specialists serving in posts where the cost-of-living is significantly higher than in Washington, D.C.
+Post Allowances are paid to Foreign Service Officers serving in posts where the cost-of-living is significantly higher than in Washington, D.C.